 The primary function of the Audit & Risk Committee is to help the Board fulfil its statutory and fiduciary responsibilities in relation to the Group's financial reporting and risk governance.
-It ensures the integrity of financial statements, reviews financial and control risks and monitors the internal control systems.
+It ensures the integrity of financial statements and regularly reviews the internal controls and risk management systems, the risk register and management's evaluation of principal business risks.